openid-foundation-japan/800-63-4/_sp800-63/definitions.ja.md

     The three authentication factors are something you know, something you have, and something you are.
 -->

-    Authentication Factor としては, Something You Know, Something You Have, Something You Are の3種類がある.
+    Authentication Factor としては, something you know, something you have, something you are の3種類がある.

 Multi-Factor Authentication (MFA) [](#mfa-definition){:name="mfa-definition"}
 <!-- : An authentication system that requires more than one distinct [authentication factor](definitions.md#af) for successful authentication.
 Multi-factor authentication can be performed using a multi-factor authenticator or by a combination of authenticators that provide different factors.-->